GIScience/climate-action-climatoology/README.md

 For more information see the API documentation page linked below.

-Yet, the swagger documentation interface does not well display the `/computation` endpoint which provides a [WebSocket](https://en.wikipedia.org/wiki/WebSocket): `ws://localhost:8000/computation/`.
+Yet, the swagger documentation interface does not well display the `/computation/` endpoint which provides a [WebSocket](https://en.wikipedia.org/wiki/WebSocket): `ws://localhost:8000/computation/` (trailing `/` is mandatory).
 The websocket will provide status updates on computation tasks.
 The optional `correlation_uuid` parameter allows you to filter events by a specific computation request.
 A 3-second heartbeat is required.
 To test the websocket you can use tools like [websockets-cli](https://pypi.org/project/websockets-cli/).

 ## Utilities